 This article will go over how modern technology can offer improvements to a behavior based safety program and the data collection process.

-The success of implementing a behavior based safety program beings with its execution.
-You want to ensure your employees are regularly conducting safety observations so that you're notified of unsafe behavior or conditions.
+The success of a behavior based safety program beings with its execution.
+You want your employees to be regularly conducting safety observations so that you're notified of unsafe behavior or conditions and can make adjustments accordingly.

 Technology offers ways to resolve this issue.
-With the right tools, you can avoid manually sending reminders and follow-ups.
-Safety observation software has the ability to schedule recurring observations and send out email alerts when they are past due.
+With the right tools, you can avoid manually badgering employees and ensure observations are being done.
+Safety observation software has the ability to schedule recurring observations and send out email alerts when they are past due to keep the task fresh in employees' minds.

-Such software could also make the observation process easier on employees by using digital checklists.
+More importantly, such software could also make the observation process easier on employees.
 With just a few presses of a button, observers can record their findings.
-Digital checklists take less time to complete than paper and pen.
+Ideally the software should include an observations mobile app, so employees can quickly record their findings from the comfort of their mobile device.

 Easily trend on safe and unsafe behaviors

-For example, observing 25 employees, once a week, for five behaviors results in 500 records in just one month!
+For example, observing 25 employees, once a week, for five behaviors can result in 500 records in just one month!
 In addition to these records, observers may also have included corrective actions for any unsafe behaviors.

 Data of this range and depth can be too complex to analyze effectively without the assistance of technology.
 Luckily, safety management systems are able to organize these large amounts of data in an easy to read format.